-After Tax Deds

-If you do not want federal or state withholding just enter 999 in the Allowances box.
+If you do not want federal withholding just enter 999 in the Allowances box.

 YTD SSEC Wages

-The federal withholding is based on the percentage method derived from Publication 15-T issued in March of 2009.
+The federal withholding is based on the percentage method derived from Publication 15 published Feb 05, 2013.

 Fed % of Gross

-Percentages are typically 25% - 35% for accepted methods that withhold a flat percentage of gross federal wages.
+Percentages are typically 25% - 35% for common methods that withhold a flat percentage of gross federal wages.

 YTD Fed Withholding